Static to Dynamic Correlation Clustering: Dynamic Cluster LP

 \section{Dynamic Cluster LP}

-Recently, the authors of \cite{cao2025fastLP} showed a near-linear time algorithm with an expected approximation ratio of 1.437 for correlation clustering.
-Their algorithm solves cluster LP with local search, which simultaneously achieves a good approximation ratio and efficiency.
-They first turn the cluster LP to a covering LP, and apply the multiplicative update methods to the covering LP.
-Using a similar technique to the local search method in \cite{CLMTYZ24}, they design an efficient way to find a set of disjoint clusters with a good cost-probability ratio to cover a large portion of probability, which implies that constant rounds of multiplicative weights updates are enough to solve the induced covering LP.
-They also improve the running time of the rounding algorithms on the approximate fractional solution down to sublinear, with some extra guarantees from the properties of their cluster LP solver.
+Recently, the authors of \cite{cao2025fastLP} showed a sublinear time algorithm with an expected approximation ratio of $\pureclusterlpratio$ for correlation clustering.
+They managed to solve the standard cluster LP approximately using a similar local search algorithm as \cite{CLMTYZ24} in sublinear time, and also improved the time of the two rounding algorithms in \cite{cao2024understanding} to sublinear due to the sparsity of the output of their LP solver.

-In \cref{sec:local-search}, we showed how to apply our dynamic framework to the iterative local search algorithm in \cite{CLMTYZ24}.
-As the part of solving cluster LP in the algorithm of \cite{cao2025fastLP} shares a lot of algorithmic components with the iterative local search algorithm in \cite{CLMTYZ24}, we can apply our dynamic framework similarly to this algorithm.

-The algorithm in \cite{cao2025fastLP} requires a weaker preclustering than ours in \cref{sec:preclustering}, under standard sequential settings.
-Therefore, we will use the preclustering described in \cref{sec:preclustering} instead of the one mentioned in their paper throughout this section.

-Given a graph $G = (V, E)$, the cluster LP is the natural relaxation of integer programming of the correlation clustering problem, where $z_S$ indicates whether the set $S$ is chosen as a cluster, and $x_{uv}$ indicates if the two vertices $u, v$ are in different clusters. \begin{definition}[cluster LP] \end{definition} For any $(z_S)_{S \subseteq V}$, we denote the list of its non-zero entries as $\supp(z)$.
+The goal of this section is to implement the algorithm from \cite{cao2025fastLP} in $O(|D|)$ time in cluster representation.
+The original algorithm involves two parts, an approximate cluster LP solver and two rounding algorithms.
+The $O(|D|)$ time implementations of the LP solver and the two rounding algorithms are presented in \cref{subsec:solve-lp} and \cref{subsec:rounding}, respectively.